 This parenting style clearly has negative effects on children and often makes it hard for those children later on in life.
 These parents often are preoccupied with their own adult issues to focus on any need their child has, do not show warmth and love to their children, and don’t typically attend school events, parent-teacher conferences, or extracurricular activities their child is involved with.
 They do not set standards or

 boundaries and the children of these parents do not have any guidance or supervision.

 Authoritarian parenting is a very strict parenting style that often uses fear-based tactics.
 This parenting style is often referred to as militaristic.
 It places extremely high expectations on the child while the parent focuses on obedience, control, and discipline - which many parents confuse and use punishment instead of discipline in this parenting style.

 Parents in this parenting style are about control.
 They do not feel the need to explain anything to their children and do not allow children to “back talk” which in my opinion “back talking” is not something done to be disrespectful.
 Children and adolescents may not know why they are being told to do certain things.
 They do not have adult brains.
 They are learning and they are mimicking what they see.
 The tone the parent uses with the child is often what the parent will receive.

 “I’m the parent.”

-Are common from parents who use authoritarian parenting.
+Are common for parents who use authoritarian parenting.
 Authoritarian parents are not typically nurturing and they punish mistakes.
-This parent type uses yelling and corporal punishment as their discipline.
+This parenting type uses yelling and corporal punishment as their discipline.

 What is authoritative parenting?